Republican Party of Alberta: Ideology

 As the Buffalo Party, the party did not call for Alberta independence but rather more autonomy from the federal government.
 After becoming the Republican Party, it shifted towards a separatist stance, describing itself as being "at the forefront advocating for Alberta independence".
 It proposes holding a binding referendum on Alberta independence and a subsequent non-binding referendum on Alberta joining the United States as a state or territory.

 Aside from the independence movement, the Republican Party also supports firearm ownership and abolishing the restrictive federal regulations.
 It supports stricter immigration laws and the restriction of temporary foreign worker permits.
-The party is fiscally conservative, supporting lower taxes, responsible spending, and lean government focused mainly on core services.
 The party supports freedom of speech and the free market.
-On issues such as gun rights, smaller government, and stricter immigration, the party has similar viewpoints as the United States Republican Party.
 The party advocates a melting pot society after leaving Canada.

 Membership

 The Republicans announced that 48 hours after the 2025 Canadian federal election, the party grew by 11,394 members.
 In mid-May 2025, the party said it had given out 20,000 free memberships.
 As of June 2025, the party claims to have reached 24,000 members.